-These Guidelines have been made in accordance with the Contaminated Land Management Act 1997 (CLM Act).
-They should be read in conjunction with the CLM Act, the Contaminated Land Management Regulation 2013 (CLM Regulation) and any guidelines made or approved by the NSW Environment Protection Authority (EPA) under the CLM Act.
+These guidelines have been made in accordance with the Contaminated Land Management Act 1997 (CLM Act).
+They should be read in conjunction with the CLM Act, the Contaminated Land

+Management Regulation 2013 (CLM Regulation) and any guidelines made or approved by the NSW Environment Protection Authority (EPA) under the CLM Act.

-The Guidelines were first published in 1998 and have been updated to reflect comments received about them by the EPA and the experience gained by the EPA through administering the scheme.
+The guidelines were first published in 1998 and have been updated to reflect changes in legislation and technical guidance, comments about the guidelines received by the EPA and the experience gained by the EPA through administering the scheme.
+These guidelines revoke the April 2006 edition of the Contaminated Sites: Guidelines for the NSW Site Auditor Scheme (2nd edition).